jfparadis/requirejs-mustache/README.md

 - Updated require.js to 2.1.8 , and r.js to 2.1.8
 - Updated handlebar.js to 0.7.2

+0.0.3 Merged pull request from Rafael Bodill:
+- Converted library to lowercase

 ## Installation

 Download MustacheJS and RequireJS-text: